Indonesia–Sri Lanka relations: Economy and trade

 The Sri Lanka-Indonesia Business Council was established on August 30, 1991, with the main objective of promoting bilateral trade, investment, and tourism.

-As of 2023, the bilateral trade volume was USD 370 million, with negotiations on a preferential trade agreement commencing in 2024.
+As of 2023, the bilateral trade volume was US$370 million, with negotiations on a preferential trade agreement commencing in 2024.
 Since 2012, both nations have agreed on increasing bilateral cooperation sectors including defense, culture, agriculture and aquaculture.

 Culture

 In April 2013, Indonesia and Sri Lanka commemorated the 60th anniversary of diplomatic relations in Merdeka Building, Bandung, to commemorate the Asian–African Conference, the historic event that brought two nations closer together.
 This event is also marked with cultural collaboration of the traditional puppet performance; Indonesian wayang golek with Sri Lankan ruukada.

 Embassy

 The Embassy of the Republic of Indonesia in Colombo (Kedutaan Besar Republik Indonesia di Kolombo) is the diplomatic mission of the Republic of Indonesia to the Democratic Socialist Republic of Sri Lanka and is concurrently accredited to the Republic of Maldives.
 The current ambassador, Dewi Gustina Tobing, was appointed by President Joko Widodo on 25 October 2021.